Cherry blossoms must wait, Tokyo governor says, amid supply queues in coronavirus battle

 Retail giants Takashimaya (8233.T) and Matsuya (8237.T) said they would shut department stores in the city on the weekend.

+The governor of Japan’s Osaka prefecture, Hirofumi Yoshimura, asked residents on Friday to refrain from making non-essential outings this weekend, Kyodo news reported, joining Tokyo.

-Some 13 regional prefectures, including Miyagi in the north and Shimane to the west, have asked people to refrain from traveling to Tokyo, Kyodo news reported.
+Some 13 regional prefectures, including Miyagi in the north and Shimane to the west, have asked people to refrain from traveling to Tokyo, according to Kyodo.

 Japan’s virus infections have climbed to more than 1,400, with 47 deaths, excluding those from a cruise ship quarantined last month.
 Globally, infections have topped half a million, with more than 24,000 deaths.